awsdocs/iam-user-guide/doc_source/introduction_access-management.md

 }
 ```

- When you attach the policy to an IAM user, then the user has those DynamoDB permissions\.
-Typically, users in your account have multiple policies that together represent the permissions for that user\.
+ After you attach this policy to your IAM user, the user has those DynamoDB permissions\.
+Most users have multiple policies that together represent the permissions for that user\.

-Any actions or resources that are not explicitly allowed are denied by default\.
-For example, if the above policy is the only policy attached to a user, then that user is allowed to perform DynamoDB actions on the Books table only\.
+Actions or resources that are not explicitly allowed are denied by default\.
+For example, if the preceding policy is the only policy that is attached to a user, then that user is allowed to perform DynamoDB actions on the `Books` table only\.
 Actions on all other tables are prohibited\.
-Similarly, the user is not allowed to perform any actions in Amazon EC2, Amazon S3, or in any other AWS service, because permissions to work with those services are not included in the policy\.
+Similarly, the user is not allowed to perform any actions in Amazon EC2, Amazon S3, or in any other AWS service\.
+The reason is that permissions to work with those services are not included in the policy\.

 The IAM console includes *policy summary* tables that describe the access level, resources, and conditions that are allowed or denied for each service in a policy\.
 Policies are summarized in three tables: the [policy summary](access_policies_understand-policy-summary.md), the [service summary](access_policies_understand-service-summary.md), and the [action summary](access_policies_understand-action-summary.md)\.
 The *policy summary* table includes a list of services\.
 Choose a service there to see the *service summary*\.
 This summary table includes a list of the actions and associated permissions for the chosen service\.
 You can choose an action from that table to view the *action summary*\.
 This table includes a list of resources and conditions for the chosen action\.